danieltsaicw/approvico/README.md

   }

-# Type 2 : zero waiting with preset condition of approval
+# Type 2 : waiting with manual approval from supervisors